tanishagerg/SRNCA/blogpost.md

 A next step for hyperparameter exploration in the algorithm is to find this optimal set by using an evolutionary strategy to evolve the parameters to the best combinations.

 ## Conclusion
-[It was awesome to see first-hand how well the SRNCA can learn textures, even from pictures of random plants around my house.
-This model allows us to find a ruleset for any texture imaginable, and it is exciting to think about how well it would work once we find the way to optimize it.
-Apart from optimization, It has the potential to learn rulesets in past models, like Turing patterns, and can also help us explain how patterns all around us that have not yet been explained, arise. ]
+**Project accomplishments** [I really like how you worded these points, and I would definetly have understood this 9 months ago.
+Should I still paraphrase this or could I keep this?]
+* Trained NCA models to generate reasonable facsimiles of biologically generated patterns, nicely tying modern (neural) CA models and neural backprogation methods with one of the founding works of mathematical biology, Turing's seminal treatise on morphogenesis.
+* Used random search to find reliable hyperparemeters that work on multiple target image textures
+* Explored using dimensionality reduction methods UMAP and PCA to generate good (and poor-performing) hyperparameters, but found these methods didn't fully capture the effect of hyperparameters (or predicted non-viable hyperparameters).
+* Combined with poor linear fits of individual hyperparameters to style loss, the observation that small perturbations in principal components about a high-performing P.C cluster suggests that the interaction between hyperparameters is likely synergistic and non-linear, and could be better captured with a non-linear model.

+**Ideas for future work**
+* Using non-linear PCA (neural network autoencoders) to capture non-linear interactions between and generate effective combinations of hyperparameters.
+* Using evolution strategies to augment random search by updating hyperparameters distributions over multiple generations to find an optimal set of hyperparameters

 It was nice to see first-hand how well the SRNCA can learn textures, even from pictures of random plants around my house.
-Apart from optimization, It has the potential to learn rulesets in past models, like Turing patterns, and can also help us explain how patterns all around us that have not yet been explained, arise.

-If you would like to do some hyperparameter exploration on this model yourself, you can use [this notebook].
+If you would like to do some hyperparameter exploration on this model yourself, you can use [link for my notebook].

 ## Sources